pmd/pmd/docs/pages/pmd/userdocs/incremental_analysis.md

 The generated report will be *exactly the same* as it would if running without incremental analysis.
 Files included in the final report will reflect exactly those files in your filesystem.
 Even if untouched, files with violations will be listed with full detail.
+Therefore, its usage is higly recommended.

 ### Enabling incremental analysis